Donhescht/Wearables/README.md

 data.
 After experimenting with both it was decided to the wide dataset as it more closely matches the principle of one variable per column.
 Secondly, it allowed easy comparison of subject and activty values as they are in the same column.
-Thirdly, the dataset was saved in a csv allowing easy Excel viewing and pivot table viewing.
+Thirdly, the dataset was saved in a csv (txt) allowing easy Excel viewing and pivot table viewing.

 OUTPUT